Using Storybook with RedwoodJS - Lunchdev

 00:36:30 - Anthony Campolo

-Yeah, I know Matt Szaskowski works on Mock Service Worker.
+Yeah, I know Matt [unclear] works on Mock Service Worker.

-So you won't.
-You won't see any of that MSW sort of interface in the storybook stuff.
+So you won't see any of that MSW sort of interface in the Storybook stuff.
 It's just all handled transparently for you.
-But it is there if you wanted to write something manually that uses MSW is available.
+But it is there if you wanted to write something manually that uses MSW.
+It is available.

 00:36:47 - Anthony Campolo

 Okay, so back on track here.
-So all I did here now was after I got this comment cell created, we have this mock folder here and we are exporting this, the comments.
+So all I did here was, after I got this comment cell created, we have this mock folder here and we are exporting the comments.
 And then we have these two fake comments right here.
-So the other comment we were looking at before Rob Cameron first comment and then David Price second comment.
-We have a similar issue though, which is the margin.
-We want to add a little bit of margin there, but this time we actually want to do this in the cell, not in the storybook.
-Because what we're looking at here, this is what we're actually going to see displayed on wherever we display our cell.
+So the other comment we were looking at before, Rob Cameron, first comment, and then David Price, second comment.
+We have a similar issue, though, which is the margin.
+We want to add a little bit of margin there, but this time we actually want to do this in the cell, not in the Storybook.
+Because what we're looking at here is what we're actually going to see displayed wherever we display our cell.
 So we want to make sure that we have this looking nice and good.

 00:37:34 - Anthony Campolo